cacman/Fics/README.md

 this is where all my interactive fics will live eventually (I'll edit my posts to have links to this page).

-## okay just gimme the stories
+## okay just gimme the fics

-fine fine okay okay. here are the links to the stories
+fine fine okay okay. here are the links to the fics

 ### max confidant plus plus